pelya/dpmaster-udp-hole-punching/readme.txt

         New option "--allow-loopback", for debugging purposes only!
         New option "--hash-ports", for debugging purposes only!
+        Various updates and improvements in the documentation No warning is printed anymore if a server changes its game name No longer tolerate several mapping declarations for the same address Various other minor changes and fixes
-        Various updates and improvements in the documentation The test suite now requires the Socket6 Perl module
+        The test suite now requires the Socket6 Perl module

     - version 1.7: